pcwa-ahendricks/shared-web-lib/README.md

 - `/newsroom/news-release` Was used on NG version of website.
 Use plural route instead.
 - `/newsroom/publication` Was used on NG version of website.
 Use plural route instead.
 - `/stewardship` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
-- `/stewardship/water-sense` Was used on NG version of website.
+- `/stewardship/watersense` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
+Changed endpoint from "water-sense" to "watersense".
 - `/stewardship/rebate-programs` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/landscape-resources` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.